The Missing Cross to Purity

 who said, the spirit must help their infirmities; and they must pray in the spirit.

-So all that grieve; and vex, and quench the spirit of God,
+So all who grieve, and vex, and quench the spirit of God,

 cannot pray in it to God, who is a spirit.